SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ```

-Secondly, the icon can be changed by overriding the `windowIcon` message, as below. \(The code below is for Pharo 6, for this to work in Pharo 5 replace `self iconNamed:` with `Smalltalk ui icons iconNamed:` .\)
+Secondly, the icon can be changed by overriding the `windowIcon` message, as below.

 ```
 WindowExamplePresenter >> windowIcon